Capri205/OBJoinCommands/README.md

 You can use other Minecraft shorthands in your commands, such as @r for random player, @a all players, @e all entities and of course set the player name directly if you wish.
 I believe any command should be supported, but report any issues here or ob-mc.net discord.

-For the initial release there is a fixed 20 tick or 1 second execution delay imposed upon the command.
-This will become configurable later.

 Compiled for 1.18 with Java 17, but should work with older versions (up to a point).